How to Disable Windows Defender

 Keep in mind that this is not a permanent solution.
 Microsoft Defender will automatically turn itself off after you start up the device again.
 However, this is definitely the best solution if all you need is to let a couple of apps through.

-Permanently – Using the Local Group Policy Editor
+Permanently Disable Microsoft Defender using the Local Group Policy Editor

 Some people simply do not want to bother with Microsoft Defender.
 As mentioned, they might have a better protection option.
 Although permanently disabling Microsoft’s proprietary security feature is not as easy as doing it temporarily, it is not really complicated, as long as you follow the instructions below carefully.